ukb-aoslo/ConeMapper/Readme_ConeFinderApp.md

 ## Description
 Cone finder is the programm, based on MarkCones_CNN.
-Written on Matlab R2016b App Designer.
+Written on Matlab R2021a App Designer.

 ## Functions

 ### Main Functions

-#### Start Cone Finder Button
+#### File -> New recognition

 The main button.
-Allows user to find cone locations by FastPickFind algorithm or CNN on new image, or open image with already finded set on cones.
+Allows user to find cone locations by FastPickFind algorithm or CNN on new image.
 If you will use CNN to find cone locations, be ready to wait for about 10 mins.
-For the first run CNN is preparing the data for about 6-8 minutes.
 After preparing is finished, starts the cone locating process.
 It takes about 1-2 minutes.
 For the second and all next searches CNN will not be preparing the data, because it is already stored in memory.

-### Compare with

-Shows second image near to the main one.
-In this mode you cannot use edit mode.
-Any other function is allowed.
-To exit this mode just click again button 'Compare with'.
+#### File -> Open recognition

+Allows user to open .mat file with recognized cone locations and image.

-#### Save Curent Locations Button
+#### File -> Save recognition

 Saves all current cone locations to .mat file.

-#### Exit Button
+#### File -> Exit

 Exit the programm.
 Before exit asks user to save the data.